Dancy (citrus)

 The Dancy tangerine (zipper-skin tangerine, kid-glove orange) is one of the oldest and formerly most popular American citrus varieties, but is now rarely sold.

 The Dancy originated in 1867, as a seedling grown by Colonel Francis L. Dancy.
-It was called tangerine because its parent, the Moragne tangerine, was believed to come from Morocco.
+It was called tangerine because its parent, the Moragne tangerine, was believed to come from Morocco ("Tangerine" meaning from Tangier).

 It has an intense, medium-sweet flavour, and its juice is more strongly-flavoured than orange juice.
 It is known (and sometimes named) for its loose, pliable peel, which is mainly orange flavedo, with very little bitter white mesocarp (also called albedo or pith).
 This allows the peel to be eaten fresh and used to flavour dishes like tangerine beef.
 The Dancy may be a pure mandarin, unlike many commercial citrus cultivars, which are hybrids.

 Classification

 Chōzaburō Tanaka classified the Dancy in Citrus tangerina; he thought it was similar or identical to the obenimikan of Japan, and close to the Keonla and Ladu mandarins of India.
 Under the Swingle classification, the Dancy is classed in Citrus reticulata, the mandarin group.